Effective Business Communication Drives Success Metrics

 4. Which growing or future technology innovation are you personally excited about?

-Artificial intelligence is possibly the most exciting area in information technology right now.
-It is easy to see how data warehousing, analytics, and visualization can be coupled with new advances in artificial intelligence to provide executives, knowledge workers, and clientele with relevant and polished just-in-time information.
+Artificial Intelligence (AI) is possibly the most exciting area in IT right now.
+It is easy to see how data warehousing, analytics, and visualization can be coupled with new advances in AI to provide executives, knowledge workers, and clientele with relevant and polished just-in-time information.
 Getting tailored information automatically delivered in a useful and timely way before the individual even knows he or she needs it, is a dream that data architects have been striving towards for years.
-Even though the field of artificial intelligence is in its relative infancy, we are already beginning to see what investments made in these technologies can accomplish.
-Innovative new products such as the Amazon Echo and Google Home devices are introducing artificial intelligence to the consumer market.
+Even though the field of AI is in its relative infancy, we are already beginning to see what investments made in these technologies can accomplish.
+Innovative new products such as the Amazon Echo and Google Home devices are introducing AI to the consumer market.
 It will not be long before those in the enterprise environment will begin to expect similar types of innovations.